Cost Plus plans upswing as losses widen

 Oakland, Calif. – This month marks the one-year anniversary since Cost Plus World Market implemented its “comprehensive turnaround” plan, and the company said that there are “tangibly” visible differences at the store level – even if not yet in the numbers.

-"While our numbers have not yet reflected the progress we have made, many of you who have visited our stores and our website over the past year can tangibly see the differences from a year ago," said Barry Feld, president and ceo, during the 294-unit chain's first-quarter earnings call last week.
+“While our numbers have not yet reflected the progress we have made, many of you who have visited our stores and our website over the past year can tangibly see the differences from a year ago,” said Barry Feld, president and ceo, during the 294-unit chain’s first-quarter earnings call yesterday afternoon.

 Indeed, the financial results were dim: Net loss for the first quarter of fiscal 2007 was $12.0 million, or $0.54 per diluted share, compared to a net loss of $3.5 million, or $0.16 per diluted share, for the same period last year.
 Total revenue was $207.9 million, down 2.4% from $213.0 million a year ago.
 Same-store sales fell 8.1%.

-Feld outlined initiatives, starting with installing cleaner sight lines in stores and other improvements to shopper experience.
-"Our stores are operationally stronger," he said.
-Store productivity is being aided by Cost Plus' repositioning from thematic shops to merchandise-centric sets, "which free up store labor to help customers and ensure well-stocked shelves," he continued.
+Feld outlined improvements, starting with shopper experience.
+“Our stores are operationally stronger,” he said.
+Store productivity is being aided by Cost Plus’ repositioning from thematic shops to merchandise-centric sets, “which free up store labor to help customers and ensure well-stocked shelves,” he continued.